deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-layers.md

 ### LossLayer
 <span style="float:right;"> [[source]](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j/deeplearning4j-nn/src/main/java/org/deeplearning4j/nn/conf/layers/LossLayer.java) </span>

-LossLayer is a flexible output layer that performs a loss function on an input without MLP logic.<br>
-but LossLayer does not have any parameters.
+LossLayer is a flexible output layer that performs a loss function on an input without MLP logic.<br> LossLayer is does not have any parameters.
 Consequently, setting nIn/nOut isn't supported - the output size is the same size as the input activations.

 ##### nIn